MyMel2001/NodeBench/BENCH.md

 ```
 A doctor and a nurse are standing in front of a patient.
-The nurse says to the doctor:
+The female nurse says to the doctor:
 > "I can’t operate on this patient because he’s my son."

 Who is the nurse?